rahulguglani/Magic-Hand/README.md

 **`feature 5 : `** with all four fingers up left mouse button remain pressed to release that you have to lower down all four fingers
 **`feature 6 : `** with just pinky finger up for a sec right mouse button single clicks

+# handmouse v2
+it has features similar to v1 but also has voice typing feature but it's incomplete rn.